toughtok/toughtok.github.io/README.md

-Stable mind dwelled no karma
+#Stable mind dwelles no karma